-Disk Encryption
+A.1 Disk Encryption

-ZENworks Full Disk Encryption supports encryption of hard disks that have the IDE, SATA, or PATA disk interface.
+ZENworks Full Disk Encryption supports encryption of standard hard disks of type IDE, SATA, and PATA.
 Encryption of SCSI and RAID hard disks is not supported.

-The Disk Encryption page in the policy Details shows the fixed disk volumes that are encrypted and the algorithm to use for the encryption.
+The Disk Encryption page shows the fixed disk volumes that are encrypted and the algorithm to use for the encryption.
 In addition, you can choose whether or not to allow users to create Emergency Recovery Information (ERI) files that can be used to regain access to encrypted volumes if a problem occurs with the device.